Kaminyou/Contrastive-Unpaired-Translation-CUT-/README.md

 ## Environment
 - Python 3.8.6
-- All the required packages are listed in the `requirements.txt`
+- All the required packages are listed in the `requirements.txt`.